hbatalhaStch/react-big-scheduler/README.md

 The width of Scheduler.
 Scheduler uses responsive layout so schedulerWidth should be a percentage, Scheduler in the responsive layout:
 `actual width of Scheduler = (SchedulerData.documentWidth - SchedulerData.config.besidesWidth) * SchedulerData.config.schedulerWidth`
-`SchedulerData.documentWidth` is the window width of browser and will change automatically when resized.
+`SchedulerData.documentWidth` is the window width of browser (or the the parent width in case SchedulerData.config.responsiveByParent and Scheduler component prop parentRef is passed) and will change automatically when resized.

-#### responsiveByParentWidth
+#### responsiveByParent

-When this prop is set, Scheduler will disable resposiveness when window width of browser changes.
-Instead:
-`SchedulerData.documentWidth` will be determined by responsiveByParentWidth and the parent is reponsable for updating it when the parent size changes
+When true, Scheduler resposiveness will not be determined by the window width of browser but instead by the width of the of the parent (the parent ref must be passed to the Scheduler component prop named `parentRef`, in case it is not passed resposiveness will fall back to be determined by the window width).
+Meaning:
+`SchedulerData.documentWidth` is the width of the parent and will change automatically when resized

 #### schedulerMaxHeight